pinskylab/pinskylab_methods/cookbook.md

 # Annotate

 Annotate is a server at Rutgers maintained by Rob Muldowney.
 He can give you access to any of the following resources.
+As of this moment (03/20/2023), the only successful way to run Stan on Annotate is through the Annotate-Win server.
+Rob tried recently to get Annotate working on the Linux server, but it just didn't work with R version 4.0.

 ## Annotate-Win

 This is a Windows server intended for running ArcGIS and other software, accessed with Microsoft Remote Desktop.
-Its use with R has been suspended.
+RStan works on this server.
+Please follow the steps below to access and run rstan code on Annotate-Win
+Ask Rob to create an Annotate-Win account.
+You need Microsoft Remote Desktop to access this server.
+File transfers between your local machine and the server can be done using FileZilla (or any SFTP file transfer client).

+1. Open RStudio on the Windows server
+2. Change the R version to 3.5.3 (This is the version that will run `rstan`
+3. Now the code will (hopefully!) run

 ## Annotate